IOWA

 Iowa Code § 802.2A - Incest--sexual exploitation by a counselor, therapist, or school employee

-- An information or indictment for incest under section 726.2 committed on or with a person who is under the age of eighteen shall be found within fifteen years after the person upon whom the offense is committed attains eighteen years of age.
-An information or indictment for any other incest shall be found within ten years after its commission.
+1. An information or indictment for incest under section 726.2 committed on or with a person who is under the age of eighteen may be commenced at any time after the commission of the offense.

 Iowa Code § 802.2B - Other Sexual Offenses